patriciagaruiz/FINANCIAL-DATA-SET/README.md

 <h1 align="left"> 2.
 Identify the good clients to whom we can offer other services </h1>

+Transaction database stores balance after transaction.
+I used this information to discover account balance (max(date) by account).

+I split accounts based on different amount ranges: REGULAR (up to € 40.000), GOOD (up to € 80,000) and VIP (above € 80,000).

+The bank has 892 credit cards: 659 (classic), 145 (junior) and 88 (gold).

+There are 496 VIP accounts with only 65 credit cards: 7 'gold', 47 'classic' and 11 'junior'.

+There are 1,662 GOOD accounts with 220 credit cards: 26 'gold', 167 'classic' and 27 'junior'.

+There are 2,343 REGULAR accounts with

 Good clients have golden credit card.
 There are 88 clients in this group.